fboechats/Rocketseat-Challenges/README.md

   * [Second Challenge](GoNode/Challenge2): GoBarber App => App to make a hair/beard appointment and if you login as a professional, you can also check your schedule.

-  * [Third Challenge](GoNode/Challenge3): AppMarketPlace => App to simulate a market place database, with account, ad and purchases.
+  * [Third Challenge](GoNode/Challenge3): ApiMarketPlace => Api to simulate a market place database, with account, ad and purchases.

+  * [Fourth Challenge](GoNode/challenge4): ApiEvents => Api built in adonis, that simulates an event scheduler, you can create accounts, events and share those events sending a email.

 * GoReact
   * [First Challenge](GoReact/Challenge1): Static posts Template